gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D73
+Today I worked on the same VueJS project as yesterday.
+I had to implement some filtering functionality and it worked quite nicely!
+I also read a bit more about [Vue Apollo](https://github.com/Akryum/vue-apollo) and [WP GraphQL plugin](https://github.com/wp-graphql/wp-graphql).
+And in the end of the day I read a bit more of [@YDKJS](https://twitter.com/YDKJS).

 ### R1D72
 Today I worked on a VueJS project that was already built but needed some updates and upgrades.
 I started studying a computed properties more in depth as I'll need to use filtering.
 I also stared watching @youyuxi [Advanced Vue.js Features from the Ground Up](https://frontendmasters.com/courses/advanced-vue/) on [@FrontendMasters](https://twitter.com/FrontendMasters).